 Services for Deaf and Hard of Hearing Students

-If you have a hearing loss that makes it difficult for you to participate in class without some kind of accommodation you may be eligible for services from the DHHP office.
+If you have hearing loss that makes it difficult for you to participate in class without an accommodation, you may be eligible for services from the DHHP office.

 How do I get services?

 by email or call 714-564-6283 (voice) or 657-235-2999 (Video Phone) and ask for an intake appointment.

-An appointment will be scheduled for you with a DSPS faculty member or DSPS Specialist.
+An appointment will be scheduled for you with a DSPS faculty member.
 The appointment will be scheduled for the earliest date possible.